Bamux/Rift-Raid-Alert/README.md

 Under http://www.mwsreader.com/en/voices/ you can download other voices.

+## Select your Voice
+I use the Microsoft Speech API (SAPI 5) .
+The Python program that I wrote scans the Rift Log.txt file according to predefined parameters and passes it to the SAPI 5 interface.
+You can use any voice that was created for the SAPI 4 or SAPI 5 interface.
+There are many free voices (often sound robotic) but also very natural sounding voices.

+Under http://www.mwsreader.com/en/voices/ you can download other voices (different languages).
+Open the Windows Text to Speech Engine.
+The default folder is: C:\Windows\SysWOW64\Speech\SpeechUX\sapi.cpl then select your voice.

 ## How to use Rift Raid Alerts on TeamSpeak:

 1. INSTALL VB-CABLE Virtual Audio Device - http://vb-audio.pagesperso-orange.fr/Cable/index.htm